hellokugelblitz/Airplane-Boarding/README.md

 I got the idea for this project here: https://www.youtube.com/watch?v=oAHbLRjF0vo

-I will eventually try to build some sort of GUI for it, probably with something like pygame.
+I will eventually try to build some sort of GUI for it, probably with something like pygame, but for right now it works with CLI.